 Package Installation Manager (PIM) | The Package Installation Manager allows you to securely login (using Salesforce Identity Oauth), to the Salesforce instance where you want Chargent installed or upgraded.
 First, the PIM analyzes which, if any Chargent packages are installed, then guides you through installing the correct packages.
 It also ensures that the target Salesforce instance is aligned with some of the latest compliance features we have implemented, and ensures you get access to the best of Chargent. |

 Recurring Billing | The Chargent feature for setting up a sequence of payments on a repeating frequency that you choose.
-Review more information about Recurring Billing and configure it for your business processes. |
+Learn more about Recurring Billing. |

 Refund | The reimbursement of money for goods or services.
 A refund is processed after a payment has been settled.
 See Refunding and Voiding Transactions. |